SOCOM patriarch retires after a remarkable 63 years of service

 |0

-This work, SOCOM patriarch retires after a remarkable 63 years of service [Image 4 of 4], by Michael Bottoms, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SOCOM patriarch retires after a remarkable 63 years of service, by Michael Bottoms, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT